angelhndez/SitumMapsCartoExample/README.md

 you can visit the [official Google Maps documentation](https://developers.google.com/maps/documentation/android-api/intro).
 To obtain a Google api key please refer to the same documentation:
 [obtain Google Maps api key](https://developers.google.com/maps/documentation/android-api/signup),

+### Important!

+If you clone this project, remember to change the Situm credentials and the Google Maps API Key seen in steps 4 and 5.

 ### <a name="mapview"><a/> Step 5: Add the MapView view to your layout